Introduction

 Detailed Explanation

 Perception is the process by which we organize, interpret, and make sense of sensory information.
 It is not a passive reception of stimuli but an active construction that involves both bottom-up and top-down processing.
-Bottom-up processing refers to the way sensory input builds up to form a complete perception, while top-down processing involves using prior knowledge and expectations to interpret sensory data.
+Even so, bottom-up processing refers to the way sensory input builds up to form a complete perception, while top-down processing involves using prior knowledge and expectations to interpret sensory data.
 This dual nature of perception means that what we perceive is often more about our internal mental models than the external reality itself.

-For example, two people can look at the same painting and see entirely different things based on their cultural background, mood, or personal experiences.
+Here's one way to look at it: two people can look at the same painting and see entirely different things based on their cultural background, mood, or personal experiences.
 This subjectivity in perception is why eyewitness testimonies in court can be unreliable, and why optical illusions can trick our brains so easily.
 Perception is shaped by a combination of biological, psychological, and social factors, making it a deeply personal and sometimes flawed interpretation of reality.

 Step-by-Step or Concept Breakdown